 A large number of parameters are estimated when using this modeling approach.
 More than half of these parameters are year-specific deviations in fishery selectivity coefficients.
-Parameters were estimated using ADModel Builder, a C++ software language extension and automatic differentiation library.
+Parameters were estimated using AD Model Builder (Version 10.1), a C++ software language extension and automatic differentiation library (Fournier et al. 2012).
 Parameters in nonlinear models are estimated in ADModel Builder using automatic differentiation software extended from Greiwank and Corliss (1991) and developed into C++ class libraries.
-The optimizer in ADModel builder is a quasi-Newton routine (Press et al. 1992).
+The optimizer in AD Model Builder is a quasi-Newton routine (Press et al. 1992).
 The model is determined to have converged when the maximum parameter gradient is less than a small constant (set to 1 x 10-6).
-ADModel builder includes post-convergence routines to calculate standard errors (or likelihood profiles) for any quantity of interest.
+AD Model Builder includes post-convergence routines to calculate standard errors (or likelihood profiles) for any quantity of interest.